f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>PHP is a flexible language, and some people prefer to place the PHP construct directly next to PHP code, like this:</span>
     <pre><code class="php">Today is &lt;?php echo date("l"); ?&gt;.
 Here's the latest news.</code></pre>
     <span>There are also other ways of formatting and outputting information, which I&rsquo;ll explain in the chapters on PHP.
 The point is that with PHP, web developers have a scripting language that, although not as fast as compiling your code in C or a similar language, is incredibly speedy and also integrates seamlessly with HTML markup.</span><br/>
     <span>If you intend to enter the PHP examples in this book to work along with me, you must remember to add &lt;?php in front and ?&gt; after them to ensure that the PHP interpreter processes them.
-To facilitate this, you may wish to prepare a file called &nbsp;example.php &nbsp;with those tags in place.</span><br/>
+To facilitate this, you may wish to prepare a file called &nbsp;example .php &nbsp;with those tags in place.</span><br/>
     <span>Using PHP, you have unlimited control over your web server.
 Whether you need to modify HTML on the fly, process a credit card, add user details to a database, or fetch information from a third party website, you can do it all from within the same PHP files in which the HTML itself resides.</span><br/>
     <a id="using-mysql"></a>
     <h4>Using MySQL</h4>